Antony Lambton

 Antony Claud Frederick Lambton (10 July 1922 – 30 December 2006), also known as Lord Lambton or Tony Lambton, was a British aristocrat who served as a Conservative Member of Parliament from 1951 to 1973.
 Styled as Viscount Lambton from 1941 to 1970, he became The 6th Earl of Durham in February 1970 but disclaimed the title soon after.
-As a result of a sex scandal in 1973, he resigned from Parliament and ministerial office.
-He was a cousin of Sir Alec Douglas-Home, who was Prime Minister for a year from 1963 to 1964.
+As a result of a sex scandal in 1973, he resigned from Parliament and ministerial office, moving to Italy and living there until his death.

-Early life
+Early life and education

-Lambton was born in Compton, Sussex, the second son of Diana Mary (née Farquhar) and John Lambton, 5th Earl of Durham.
+Antony Claud Frederick Lambton was born on 10 July 1922 in Compton, Sussex, the second son of Diana Mary (née Farquhar) and John Lambton, 5th Earl of Durham.
 He grew up on the family estates centred around Lambton Castle near Washington in County Durham, actually living at the nearby Biddick Hall.
+He was a cousin of Sir Alec Douglas-Home.

 He was educated at Harrow School and served in the Royal Hampshire Regiment during the Second World War, before being invalided out.
 He then did war work in a Wallsend factory.